Redheris/PreventBuild/README.md

 ## How to use the mod

-It's almost mandatory to visit the [Wiki](https://github.com/Redheris/PreventBuild/wiki) to understand how to write a config, because there is no other way to write it except by hand.
+It's almost necessary to visit the [Wiki](https://github.com/Redheris/PreventBuild/wiki) to understand how to write a config, because there is no other way to write it except by hand.

 There are a few files in config/preventbuild/:
 - `conditions/` - contains config .cfg files